IBM/packer-plugin-ibmcloud/developer/README.md

    **builder variables** |
    vpc_endpoint_url | string | Configure URL for VPC test environments.
 Optional. iam_url | string | Configure URL for IAM test environments.
-Optional. gt_endpoint_url | string | Configure URL for Global Tagging test environments.
+Optional. ghost_endpoint_url | string | Configure URL for Global Search and Tagging test environments.
 Optional.

 - Customize your Packer Template: see [Configuration](#configuration) to find a detail description of each field on the Template.
 Likewise, there are some Packer Template examples on `examples` folder.
 - Create container with Packer Plugin Binary within it: